BREAST PUMP OVERVIEW

 Pumping for a premature or ill infant — Women whose infants are hospitalized due to prematurity or illness following birth must rely on a breast pump to stimulate their milk production.
 The first few weeks following delivery are critical in establishing a milk supply that meets the needs of their infants.
 Several important hormonal and structural changes take place within the breast during this time.

 The amount of breast stimulation during this time is critical to this process.
-Women should pump early (within the first six hours after delivery) and frequently (at least eight times per day) for about 15 minutes each time until they are producing about one -half ounce (15 mL) per breast.
+Women should pump early (within the first six hours after delivery) and frequently (at least eight times per day) for about 15 minutes each time until they are producing about 15 mL (1/2 ounce) per breast.
 Thereafter, most women find that pumping six to eight times daily and expressing for about two minutes after milk flow stops is sufficient to maintain an adequate milk supply.
 (See "Breast milk expression for the preterm infant".)

 One way that mothers who are pumping for their hospitalized infants can stimulate and increase supply is by “hands on pumping”.
 Mothers initiate pumping as soon as possible after delivery.
 Mothers massage both breasts prior to the start of pumping.
 They then double pump with massaging and compressing the breasts during pumping as much as possible.
 Some mothers will use a hands-free pumping device to make this easier.
 Once the milk flow is reduced to drops, mothers should stop the pump and further massage their breasts.
 Mothers then finish the session by hand expression into the collection container or using the electric pump with massage to fully empty the breasts.
 The following is a link to a video demonstrating ways to increase milk production for mothers who are pumping (Stanford School of medicine: Maximizing milk production with Hands on Pumping).

-Although milk volume varies with pumping after premature delivery, it generally increases from 320 mL (about 11 ounces) at the end of the first week to subsequent ranges from 450 to 1200 mL (about 2 to 5 cups) per day.
+Although milk volume varies with pumping after premature delivery, it generally increases from 320 mL (about 11 ounces) at the end of the first week to subsequent ranges from 450 to 1200 mL (about 15 to 40 ounces) per day.
 Check with your healthcare provider or lactation consultant on the volume of milk required for your infant and ways to improve your milk supply if needed.

 STORING BREAST MILK